← BACK TO HOME — vLLM Blog — 进阶

 Speculators v0.5.0: DFlash Support and Online Training

-The vLLM Speculators framework upgrade introduces the DFlash algorithm, which generates multiple draft tokens in a single forward pass, and unifies online/offline training, significantly reducing inference latency and overhead for speculative decoding.
+The Speculators v0.5.0 release introduces the DFlash algorithm for speculative decoding, which generates draft tokens in a single forward pass, significantly reducing inference latency, and unifies online and offline training workflows.

 KEY POINTS